 - Care & Feeding

-Some modules can be combined or expanded based on their interrelated components and the unique needs of each school.
-We also provide sourcing information to obtain needed items from organic farms and supply vendors (by way of seed saving and transplants as well as donations of bed materials and soil).
+Some modules can be combined or expanded based on their interrelated components and the unique needs of each school or community group.
+We also provide sourcing information to obtain needed items from organic farms and supply vendors (by way of seeds and transplants as well as donations of bed materials and soil).

-Additionally, we offer training which includes an education series: Seed Starts, Nature Communities and Compost & Worms from our “Reconnect Nature’s Child” curriculum.
-Additional workshop sessions can be brought to your classroom and garden to extend the learning.
-Hands-on instructional learning sessions related to modules above and a guided “Train the Trainer” workshop for internal school garden program sustainability are available.
-Training may be customized to integrate with various curriculum areas (Health, Science, Social Studies, English, Art, etc.) and experiential learning can be devised to complement current lesson plan topics.
-We welcome school personnel to participate in Sangha Education Center’s Nature & Wellness Connections program and be part of our collaborative community.
+We offer training which includes an education series: Seed Starts, Nature Communities and Compost & Worms.
+Additional hands-on workshops can be brought to your location and garden to extend the learning.
+An instructional “Train the Trainer” workshop for internal garden program sustainability is available.
+Training may be customized to integrate with various curriculum areas (Health, Science, Social Studies, English, Art, etc.) and experiential learning can be devised to complement current lesson plan topics for all ages and abilities.
+We welcome school and community group personnel to participate in Sangha Education Center’s Nature & Wellness Connections program and be part of our collaborative community.